theadityamittal/rag-explorer/docs/architecture.md

 ## Introduction

-This document provides a comprehensive technical overview of the Support Deflect Bot's unified dual-architecture design.
+This document provides a comprehensive technical overview of the RAG Explorer's unified dual-architecture design.
 The system supports both CLI package distribution and API service deployment while maximizing code reuse through a shared engine layer.

 ### What This Bot Does (Enhanced)